42Bastian/rmac/rmac.rst

       nop

    the third NOP in this example, at location $10000, may cause the assembler to crash or exhibit spectacular schizophrenia.
-In any case, MADMAC will give no warning before flaking out.
+In any case, RMAC will give no warning before flaking out.

 `6502 Object Code Format`_